epfl-ada/ada-2023-project-bavmaresearch/README.md

 # BAVMA project : finding success factors for movies

+## Datastory

+A producer comes to see us and wants to make a successfull movie in a given genre and for a geographical-area.

+He wants to find the best drivers that will make his movie sucessfull.

 ## Goal of the project:

 TBU : axis of research for the producer script, funding, target,

-A producer comes to see us and wants to make a successfull movie in a given genre and for a geographical-area:

-He wants to find the best drivers that will make his movie sucessfull

 First we have to define with him the way he defines sucess for a movie.
 Then we will help him using data analysis to decide the type of movie he/she has to realize.

 ### Our aim is to analyse the factors that determine a film's success.